-- Almost all assignments include marks for presentation – marks are given for aspects such as formatting and layout, word count, APA referencing, writing style, grammar and spelling.
-So if you get the presentation right, you can often pick up a few easy marks.
+This may include marks for things such as formatting and layout, word count, APA referencing, writing style, grammar and spelling.

-- Check your learning materials, the online course page, emails from your lecturer, and the assignment question - your lecturer may have included guidelines for presenting your assignments in any (or all) of these places.
+- Check your learning materials, the course page, emails from your lecturer or the assignment question for how it should be presented.

-- Read the instructions, make quite sure you understand them and follow them exactly - this isn’t the time to be creative.
+- Read the instructions carefully, and make sure you understand them and follow them exactly.

-- If you’re not clear about what’s required, ask: either post to a forum on the online course page or email your lecturer.
-(You could phone but it’s better to have a record of the answer.)
+- If you’re not clear about what’s required email your lecturer.
+You could phone but it’s better to have a record of the answer.

 - Assignments can be submitted one of the following file formats: .doc, .docx, .xls, .xlsx or .rtf.

-- Do not submit html files, web pages, CAD files, Visio (.vsd), PowerPoint (.ppt), PDF s (.pdf) or zip files unless these are specifically required for a particular course.
+- Do not submit html files, web pages, CAD files, Visio (.vsd), PowerPoint (.ppt), PDF s (.pdf) or zip files unless these are specifically required for your course.

-- If you're not sure about the file format required, call or email your lecturer/tutor, or post to the course forum.
+If you're not sure about the file format required contact your lecturer.

-- Select a clear, readable, sans serif font such as Verdana, Calibri, Tahoma or Arial and be consistent, i.e. stick to the same font throughout.
+- Use a clear, readable, sans serif font such as Verdana, Calibri, Tahoma or Arial, and be consistent and use the same font throughout.

-- Select black text on a white background.
-Avoid coloured backgrounds or text in a colour other than black unless you have special permission to use them (e.g. if you're dyslexic).
+- Use black text on a white background.
+Avoid coloured backgrounds or text in a colour other than black unless you have special permission to use them (for example, if you're dyslexic).

-- Use a 12 or 14 point font for headings and 11 or 12 point for the body of your assignment.
+- Use 11 or 12 point for the body of your assignment.

-- Use 1.5 or double spacing and fairly wide margins (so that there’s room for the marker’s comments).
+- Use 1.5 or double spacing and fairly wide margins.
+This leaves room for the marker’s comments.

 - Leave a blank line between paragraphs.

-- Left-justify your work (also known as left-aligned, or flush left, ragged right); block-justified (flush left and right) might look neat but it’s much harder to read as it can result in gaps between words.
+- Left-justify your work (also known as left-aligned).
+Block-justified (flush left and right) might look tidy, but it’s harder to read as it can result in gaps between words.

 - Essays do not usually require subheadings; reports usually do.